Malaga-AI/event-cover-factory/README.md

 # Event Cover Factory

-Generate 2160×1080 PNG covers for Málaga AI events from a JSON spec and an HTML template.
+Generate publish-ready covers for Málaga AI events from a JSON spec and an HTML template.

 ## Requirements